farzinfaghihi/incrementing-integers-service/README.md

 - Running the application locally

 1. To run the application locally, Java and Maven need to be installed
+2. Navigate to the root folder where the jar is located
-2. In Terminal, run java -jar thinkific-0.0.1-SNAPSHOT.jar
+2. In Terminal, run: java -DJWT_SECRET=insert_secret_here -jar thinkific-0.0.1-SNAPSHOT.jar
 3. The project will run on localhost:8080

 - Test the application running on AWS

 1. Access the API at http://increment-integer-service.ca-central-1.elasticbeanstalk.com

-NOTE: The api is using HTTP (Not HTTPS) due to AWS needing a custom domain for issuing a certificate.
+NOTE: The api is using HTTP (Not HTTPS) due to AWS Elastic Beanstalk needing a custom domain for issuing a certificate.
 The default URL cannot have a certificate assigned for access from a client.
 Please do not use your actual super secret passwords when making a user.

 *API Documentation*